mbta/prediction_loc/README.md

   - `pip3 install --user awscli`
   - `aws configure`

   When prompted, enter "Access Key ID" and "Secret Access Key" provided by an AWS administrator.
-See "Troubleshooting" section below if you can't get `aws configure` to run
+See "Troubleshooting" section below if you can't get `aws configure` to run.
+Enter 'us-east-1-' for the region name and hit enter for the default output format.

 * Ensure certificates are set up.